Standing Outside the Fire

 "Standing Outside the Fire" is a song co-written and recorded by American country music artist Garth Brooks.
 The song was written by Brooks, along with Jenny Yates.
 It was released in December 1993 as the third single from his album In Pieces.
 The song also appears on The Hits, The Limited Series, Double Live, and The Ultimate Hits.
-It reached number 3 on the Billboard Country Charts in 1994.
+It reached number three on the Billboard Hot Country Songs chart in 1994.
 It was also a success internationally and reached the top 30 of the UK Singles Chart, a rare feat for a country singer at the time.

 Background and production

 Brooks provided the following background information on the song in the CD booklet liner notes from The Hits:

 "I was in Los Angeles in 1992, hanging out with a good friend, Jenny Yates.
 In a conversation I was describing something that I thought was really close, but for me it just stood outside the fire.
 There was that brilliant moment of silence when we just looked at each other and smiled, Within an hour and half, this song was written.
 This is another song of inspiration, and Jenny is that way when it comes to inspiration.
-I don't know if I have ever met a bigger dreamer than Jenny - to the one who saw the vision and made it happen - may hats off to Jenny Yates."
+I don't know if I have ever met a bigger dreamer than Jenny – to the one who saw the vision and made it happen – may hats off to Jenny Yates".

 Mark Casstevens played acoustic guitar, Chris Leuzinger played electric guitar, Milton Sledge played drums, Mike Chapman played bass guitar, Rob Hajacos played fiddle, Bobby Wood played piano, Sam Bacco and Ferrell Morris provided percussion, Sam Bush played mandolin, and Trisha Yearwood provided harmony vocals.

 Lawsuit

 In 1991, Kenny Loggins and his guitarist Guy Thomas wrote the song "Conviction of the Heart" for his album Leap of Faith.
 Two years later, when Brooks released "Standing Outside the Fire", Loggins and Thomas thought the song sounded similar to their composition.
 Loggins discusses this in his 2022 autobiography.
 Loggins said that he contacted Brooks via telephone to discuss the issue.
 Loggins claims that Brooks admitted that he'd borrowed from his song, and so Loggins suggested that he and Thomas should receive a percentage of the sales.
-"Garth didn't like that idea at all," Loggins writes in the book.
-"His tone grew steely and defensive."
+"Garth didn't like that idea at all", Loggins writes in the book.
+"His tone grew steely and defensive".

 Loggins and Thomas sued Brooks for $5 million.
 Before the court proceeding began, the judge called Thomas and Brooks into his chambers.
 That conversation was off the record, but when finished Brooks agreed to settle the lawsuit.
 Loggins writes of the 1998 court appearance that the agreement meant that the amount of money involved couldn't be shared and Brooks had to admit to settling the suit.
-Loggins writes: "Afterward, he said publicly something like, 'Sometimes. you just have to pay to get people off your back,'" Loggins continues, "I let that one go.
-I haven't seen him since."
+Loggins writes: "Afterward, he said publicly something like, 'Sometimes. you just have to pay to get people off your back'", Loggins continues, "I let that one go.
+I haven't seen him since".